-Sometimes I have to slow down the processing of individual 1040s to get partnership and S-corporations finished by the March 15th deadline.
-As soon as that deadline passes I clear any backlog quickly.
 My client management system will allow you to see where your return is in the process (being scanned, in data entry, in processing/final review) and how long it has been there when you log in although you won’t be able to see your place in line.

 Can I come to the office?

 Not anymore.
 Between Covid-19 and “landlord issues” In July 2021 I made the difficult decision to no longer maintain a physical office.

 I am available for fully remote, contact-free service.
 I can communicate with you by phone, e-mail, secure message, or video chat.
 I maintain a secure client portal for uploading/downloading tax documents.
 I also accept documents by mail/courier to the practice PO Box.
 If you are fully retired, elderly (roughly 75 and up), or disabled I will make house calls for both pick up and review and signature if you live in the Albuquerque area.

 During your discovery call or once you come on board as a client we can discuss the options available to you for providing and receiving documents and for review appointments and consults.